jbsankarlal/React-Password-Generator/README.md

 - Maintains a history of the last 5 generated passwords in local storage.
 - User-friendly interface and responsive design.

+## Usage

+Customize your password preferences by selecting the desired options (capital letters, small letters, numbers, symbols) and password length.
+Click the "Generate Password" button to generate a password based on your preferences.
+Click the clipboard icon next to the generated password to copy it to your clipboard.
+The last 5 generated passwords are displayed below the generator.
+Click on any password to copy it to the clipboard.

+## Technologies Used

+React: JavaScript library for building user interfaces.
+react-hot-toast: A library for displaying toast notifications.
+CSS: Styling the user interface.

+## Screenshots

 ## Getting Started

 Follow these steps to run the password generator locally: